jonathanbgjo/Flight-Reviews/README.md

 # [FlightReviews]

-FlightReviews is a YouTube Clone where all your dreams can come true through media.
-FlightReviews is an online video sharing platform where users are able to upload, watch, comment and like videos.
+FlightReviews is a Flight review website where all your thoughts can come out anonymously.
+FlightReviews is a website where users are able to review certain flights and comment/search/vote on reviews.

 * Technologies